-One of the key differences between True Christianity and world religions or cults is the basis of man’s salvation.
-Contrary to Christianity’s teaching that only God saves man, false religions teach that man save himself by good works.
-In his book, Crucifixion or Crucifiction, Ahmed Deedat wrote:
+One of the key differences between True Christianity and world religions and cults is the basis of man’s salvation.
+While Bible Christianity teaches that only God saves man, false religions teach that man save himself by good works.
+One Muslim author wrote:

 “As against the teaching of the Master (Jesus), that salvation comes only through keeping the commandments (Matthew 19:16-17), Paul nails the law and the commandments to the cross (Colossians 2:14) and claims that salvation can only be obtained by the death and resurrection of Christ.”

-This is one of the most commonly used Bible texts used to support the teaching of salvation by law.
-It is claimed that when the young ruler came to Jesus and asked Him how He could be saved, Jesus told him to “observe the law” (Mk.
+This Matthew 19:16-17 is one of the most common Bible texts used to support the teaching of salvation by law.
+It’s argued that when the young ruler came to Jesus and asked Him how He could be saved, Jesus told him to “observe the law” (Mk.
 10:19-20, Mt.
 19:18-20).
 But apostle Paul says that a person is saved by faith in Jesus (Rom.
 3:21:28, Gal.
 2:16).
-Some even reach a bizarre conclusion: Christians are following apostle Paul and not Jesus.
+Some even reach a bizarre conclusion: Christians are following apostle Paul, not Jesus.

 Selective presentation of facts does not help – irrespective of which side one is on – but rather damages one’s cause.
-This unfounded conclusion can only be sustained by willful ignorance.
-For instance, in the proceeding verses of Matthew 19:17 (which is never included), though the young ruler admits he obeys the Law, but Jesus told him he still lacks something, “If you want to be perfect, go, sell your possessions and give to the poor…then come, follow me.” (vs 21)
+For instance, in the proceeding verses of Matthew 19:17 (which is never included), though the young ruler admits he obeys the Law, Jesus told him he still lacks something, “If you want to be perfect, go, sell your possessions and give to the poor…then come, follow me” (v.
+21).

-By God’s standard, he was still not perfect even though he kept the Law.
+By God’s standard, he still wasn’t perfect even though he kept the Law.
 He could only attain that by following Christ wholeheartedly.
 Perfection doesn’t come by keeping the Law it comes by faith in Christ.

-When one takes the New Testament as a whole, instead of getting caught up with isolated texts, this truth clearly unfolds.
-In that Matthew 19 above, Jesus listed 6 out of the 10 commandments which governs one’s relationship with others – which he kept – but not the first four which deals with one’s devotion to God in which he was sorely lacking.
+When one takes the New Testament as a whole, rather than getting caught up with isolated texts, this truth clearly unfolds.
+In Matthew 19, Jesus listed 6 out of the 10 commandments which governs one’s relationship with others – which he kept – but not the first four which deals with one’s devotion to God where he was sorely lacking.

 “In Matthew 5:17-18 Christ affirmed that not the smallest letter or stroke would pass from the law until it would be fulfilled.
 In verse 17 He referred to the law or the prophets, a common phrase designating the entire Old Testament.
 In this rather strong statement, Jesus affirmed the inviolability of the entire Old Testament and thereby affirmed the inspiration of the entire Old Testament” (Paul Enns, The Moody Handbook of Theology, Moody Press, 2008, 164).